freeCodeCamp/chapter/CONTRIBUTING.md

 3. Create a fresh new branch

     Working on a separate branch for each issue helps you keep your local work copy clean.
-You should never work on the `master` branch.
-This will soil your copy of chapter and you may have to start over with a fresh clone or fork.
+You should never work on the _master_ branch.
+This will soil your copy of **_Chapter_** and you may have to start over with a fresh clone or fork.

     Check that you are on _master_ as explained previously, and branch off from there by typing:
     ```sh